Dan Dakich: Relationship with Bob Knight

+Dakich spent 16 years with Knight, four as a player and twelve as an assistant.
+Dakich said that the reason he stayed so long was because Knight had promised him that he would be Knight's successor at IU.
+Prior to Knight's death however, their relationship had deteriorated.
+In 2017, Dakich said that he had 'lost all respect' for Knight after Knight failed to attend a ceremony honoring the undefeated 1976 IU basketball team.

 Television and radio career

-Dakich was the host of "The Dan Dakich Show" on Indianapolis radio station WFNI, ESPN radio affiliate, 1070 The Fan.
+From 2008 through 2022, Dakich was the host of "The Dan Dakich Show" on Indianapolis radio station WFNI, ESPN radio affiliate, 1070 The Fan.

 Dakich served as a college basketball studio analyst for the Big Ten Network for the 2009–2010 college basketball season.

 Beginning in November 2010, Dakich joined ESPN as a college basketball color commentator and studio analyst, replacing Steve Lavin.
+In 2021, Dakich left ESPN and joined Fox Sports' OutKick as a host.